Tariq Mansoor

-Tariq Mansoor (born 20 September 1956) is an Indian academic and professor, who served as the vice-chancellor of the Aligarh Muslim University in India from 17 May 2017 to 2 April 2023.
+Tariq Mansoor (born 20 September 1956) is an Indian academic and professor. he served as the vice-chancellor of the Aligarh Muslim University from 17 May 2017 to 2 April 2023.
 He is presently a nominated member of Uttar Pradesh Legislative Council by the Bharatiya Janata Party on 3 April 2023.
 He was also a member of Padma award committee 2023.

 Biography

 He was previously a professor at the Jawaharlal Nehru Medical College, Aligarh in the Department of Surgery.

 After the release of BBC documentary named India: The Modi Question, Mansoor criticized the BBC for its "agenda-driven journalism".